rxi/lume/README.md

 between `0` and `1` is returned.

 ### lume.randomchoice(t)
 Returns a random value from array `t`.
+If the array is empty an error is raised.
 ```lua
 lume.randomchoice({true, false}) -- Returns either true or false
 ```